astibal/smithproxy/README.md

 * Policies based on FQDN and 2nd level DNS domain
 * both IPv4 and IPv6 are supported
 * detailed debugging messages in CLI if needed
+* various sinkhole options - traffic is captured but not proxied

 ## Tools:
 * built-in tools to help with CA and certificate enrollment needed to run smithproxy